Members must be in 4th grade to enroll in any shooting sports project. In addition, the following minimum age requirements must also be met:

 Market Animal Project

-Youth in beef, sheep, swine, rabbits and poultry learn about raising a meat animal that will be sold at the county fair, provided all the qualifications are met.
-Members must initially sign up for the specific animal project during the regular enrollment process.
-A separate project enrollment by March 1 is required for this project.
+Youth in beef, sheep, swine, rabbits and poultry and dairy learn about raising a meat animal that will be sold at the county fair, provided all the qualifications are met.
+Members must initially sign up for the specific animal project, along with the Market Animal or Dairy Sponsorship Project during the regular enrollment process.

 Clothing and Foods Revue